LIVE

 You will!
 Firstly, I'm the guy who thinks about our readership, ok?
 So although I know you've got a whole world of backstory behind the writing of this thing, I'm gonna start by reminding you that no-body cares, ok?

 Haha... yes, that's fair.
-I should say that I just wrote a long history of writing the book and then deleted the whole thing.
+I just wrote a long history about how the book came to be and then deleted the whole thing.

 Because I told you to.